duplxey/postgres-post/README.md

 +-----------+-------------+--------------------+----------+
 ```

-After that populate the database with some sample data.
+After that, populate the database with some sample data.
 Create a few items by providing the names, descriptions, and prices.
 Alternatively, you can import this [data dump](https://github.com/duplxey/back4app-postgres/blob/master/export/Expense.json).

 ![Back4app Database Populated](https://i.ibb.co/qCJJzLX/back4app-populate-database.png)